-- The thermal conductivity and capacitance will be measured for several materials to ensure the instrument is properly calibrated. - Possible technical issues arising from materials held in a cell will be investigated. - Samples with known dosage and time exposed to tritium will be investigated. - A different TDTR setup using the 2nd harmonic of the fundamental will be investigated by inserting a doubling crystal or modifying existing equipment.
+- The thermal conductivity and capacitance will be measured for several materials to ensure the instrument is properly calibrated. - After the repair of the Vitara laser, the equipment will be used for NA22 funded project. - Samples with known dosage and time exposed to tritium will be investigated.

-FY 2019 Publications/Presentations
+FY 2020 Publications/Presentations